QuBenhao/LeetCode/problems/problems_1640/problem.md

 # 1640.
-Check Array Formation Through Concatenation
+Check Array Formation Through Concatenation [Rating: 1524.32]

 You are given an array of **distinct** integers `arr` and an array of integer arrays `pieces`, where the integers in `pieces` are **distinct**.
 Your goal is to form `arr` by concatenating the arrays in `pieces` **in any order**.
 However, you are **not** allowed to reorder the integers in each array `pieces[i]`.